Election day is going to have to wait in Attleboro area communities

 There is a contest for Dighton-Rehoboth Regional School Committee, with Ellen M. Corvi and Aaron Morse running along with committee members Anthony Arrigo and Richard Barrett for two seats.

 Meanwhile, Norton was supposed to hold its election Saturday, April 4, but that was postponed.
-No new date has been called.
+No new date has been set.

-Residents will be deciding the outcome of two races, for town moderator and board of selectmen, the latter which would be changed to select board if one of two ballot questions is approved.
+Residents will be deciding the outcome of two races for town moderator and board of selectmen, the latter of which would be changed to select board if one of two ballot questions is approved.

 Looking to replace Selectwoman Mary Steele, who is not running for a fifth three-year term, are Michael Toole, who sits on the industrial development commission, and planning board member and former school board member Kevin O’Neil.